-Peer-to-peer (P2P) play involves a traditional server-client arrangement as discussed in earlier topics to perform match-making before moving to a P2P style game, where a client machine will run the game server code on their machine instead.
+Peer-to-peer (P2P) play involves a traditional server-client arrangement to perform match-making before moving to a P2P style game, where a client machine is connected to by others, and will run the game server code on that one client's machine instead.

 After the server gets details from the client about what sort of game session they want, and possibly details about the quality of their connection or their client machine, then the server adds that client to their match-making list.
 Eventually, it finds a a client to play with them, and decides one should host, and the other connect to them.

-A hosting client must have port-forwarding, by router configuration, or by use of firewall hole-punching, so the non-hosting client can access them.
+A hosting client must be accessible by a shared LAN, by port-forwarding or uPnP router configuration, or by use of firewall hole-punching, so the non-hosting client can access them.

-A client hosting for another client, rather than all messages passing through a game server, is the basis of peer-to-peer play, with the main server-side code running outside of the game creator's servers.
+A client hosting a game, rather than all messages passing through a central game server, is the basis of peer-to-peer play, with the main server-side code running outside of the game creator's servers.
+This has benefits, in latency and server costs, and downsides, in terms of game cheating and needing to write a matchmaking server.

 This matchmaking process is manual, it's not part of Lacewing.
-It can't be, as one Lacewing game could be doing chess, another could be doing MMORPG, and the importance of the hosting client <-> non-hosting client ping in those two styles of game is very different.
+It can't be, as one Lacewing game could be doing chess, another could be doing MMORPG, and the importance of the hosting client <-> non-hosting client ping in those two styles of game is very different, as is deciding who should play a game with who, as Lacewing has no concept of ranked play.

 Benefits to P2P include: